Samsung/tizen-docs/docs/application/web/guides/w3c/ui/font.md

    </body>
    ```

-2. Define the `font-weight` property,which controls the weight of the text:
+2. Define the `font-weight` property, which controls the weight of the text:

    ```
    <head>